 - Lead marketing meetings.

-Possible titles: Marketing manager, project manager, scrum master, content marketing manager, content marketing strategist, product manager, and product manager are all possible titles.
+Marketing manager, project manager, scrum master, content marketing manager, content marketing strategist, product manager, and product manager are all possible titles.

-- Coordinate with other marketing leaders on resourcing
+- Maintain communication with the other heads of marketing on resource allocation.

 - Adjust bids (for PPC).

 4. The Author or Writer

 Writer of content, copywriter, or member of marketing team are all potential job titles.